-(To use Off campus sign in, like any other database.)
+(To use Off Campus Sign-in, like any other database.)

 Films on Demand

-Films in Demand has 1,000s of documentaries, dramas, & newsreels from the world’s most recognized producers and distributors.
+Films in Demand has thousands of documentaries, dramas, & newsreels from the world’s most recognized producers and distributors.
 After you've signed into your account (best to do this while on-campus), you may view, share, and/or embed clips or entire films.
 You will be surprised what you'll find here!